redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-1/README.md

 Docker images are stored in GCR.

-## Create a VM - with VPC and instance template
+## Create a VM from an instance template

 1. Create a VPC in GCP with subnet 172.18.0.0/16 in the region where you want to run VMs.